Laser/Intense pulsed light for pigmented spots

 How long does it take?

-The time taken for each treatment will vary depending on the number of pigment spots being treated.
+Treatment time depends on how many pigmented spots being treated.
 Treatment can take place at monthly intervals for up to 3 months, depending on the depth of pigment colour.

 How long does it last?

-Once the pigment cells are destroyed they cannot produce more melanin, so the brown spot will disappear.
-However, when pigmented spots have resulted from sun-exposure, the underlying skin damage is still there and further unprotected exposure to the sun may cause the skin to create new pigment cells.
-We always advise you use a high SPF protection sun cream to protect your skin from further damage.
+Once pigment cells are destroyed they can’t produce more melanin, so the brown spot will disappear.
+If your pigmented spot is due to sun-exposure, the skin damage remains, so further unprotected sun-exposure may create new pigment cells.
+We always advise use of a high SPF protection sun cream to protect skin from further damage.

 How many sessions will I need?

 Up to 3 sessions may be required depending on the depth of colour of the pigment.
 See our current prices here.

 Does it hurt?

 The treatment can sting a little because we’re using IPL to create heat to destroy the pigment cells and as this builds up it may be felt.
 Some describe it as like flicking an elastic band across your skin.
 The laser flashes incredibly quickly, so it is only a very brief sensation.
 We apply a cooling gel before starting, plus offer the use of a cold air jet to cool the skin as treatment continues.

 As with all treatments affecting the skin there are of course small risks of side-effects.
 Immediately after treatment your skin may feel a little sore, but likely will be very mild.
 Depending on your skin type there may be some slight reddening of the area treated.
 We apply cooling aloe vera gel to reduce any inflammation.
 Any redness or warm sensation will only last a few hours – possibly overnight – leaving no ill-effects.